 Hands tossing tomatoes, shallots, garlic, oil, and spices on a gold sheet pan.

-3. Toss everything together until the tomatoes are well-coated.
+Toss on a sheet pan until the tomatoes are well-coated.

 Hands sprinkling thyme over a sheet pan of tomatoes, shallots, and garlic.

-Sprinkle thyme over the top.
+Sprinkle fresh thyme over the top of the tomato mixture.

 A sheet pan with roasted tomatoes, shallots, garlic, and basil.